 Shop the Article:

 While we’re used to centering our cycles around our periods, it’s actually more accurate to center it around ovulation, which is the halfway point.
 (We’ll get into that in a sec.)
-It’s also worth noting that most cycle lengths hover around 28 days, but can range anywhere from 23 to 31 days.
-(As long as the length stays relatively consistent each month, anything within this range is considered normal.)
+It’s also worth noting that most cycle lengths hover around 28 days, but can range anywhere from 23 to 35 days.
+(As long as the length stays relatively consistent each month, anything within this range is considered normal.
+On the flip side: If your cycle length is changing a lot from month to month, it's might be a good idea to check in with your OB/GYN to rule out a hormonal imbalance.)

 The four phases of your cycle are as follows: